What is COVID-19?

 Update 3: Renter Need to Know

-If you are renting in Canada currently, you may be facing some uncertainties about your future amid the COVID-19 pandemic – especially with the start of a new month on the horizon.
+If you are renting in Canada currently, you may be facing some uncertainties about your future amid the COVID-19 pandemic.
 Provincial governments are currently rolling out plans to help renters during this time:

-Quebec: Has suspended most eviction hearings amid COVID-19.
-As of June 11, 2020, the Quebec government is investing $71.5 million to help renters.
+Quebec: As of June 11, 2020, the Quebec government is investing $71.5 million to help renters.
 Click here for more information.

 Update 4: What Lenders Are Doing